Switcher05/vaadin-html5-widgets/README.md

 - Clone / download this project and mvn install at least vaadin-html5-widgets-core
 - Include this one as jar into the project you want to use the fields in
-- Include this one as jar and source-jar into the project you compile your widgetset with
+- Include this one as jar into the project you compile your widgetset with (might come as transitive dependency)
 - Create a custom widgetset (if you don't already have one) and include the Html5 widgets there like this (check out the .gwt.xml of vaadin-html5-widgets-test for one complete way of how to do that):
 ```xml
 	<inherits name="de.akquinet.engineering.vaadin.html5.Html5Widgets" />